That’s right, I went there.

 Just fry for a minute or so on each side, then you’re done.
 Time to get CA-RAZY!!!
 Confectioners’ sugar, chocolate syrup, caramel, sprinkles, ice cream, jam, apple pie filling, lemon curd, I don’t know, melted peanut butter, whipped cream, berries, a smear of Nutella?
 Dude, just do it all.
 I was thinking it would be so fun to have these served at a party where everyone can top their own.
 So a funnel cake bar of sorts!

 So fun to have for a special treat one night and, as you can see, there’s not much work involved at all.
 One more thing: how the heck do I categorize these?
 Under cakes?
 Thinking of starting a new category called damn good fried food.
-I’ll add the donuts.Print
+I’ll add these glazed doughnuts, too.Print

 Here’s exactly how to make homemade funnel cakes!
 You only need a few basic ingredients to get started.